-ESL/ENG/EDU 3303.
-American Literature for Young Adults - 3 hours (Fall)
+ESL/ENG/EDU 3303 American Literature for Young Adults - 3 hours (Fall)

 The study of young adult and ethnic American literature and of methods for teaching this literature in the middle and secondary school classroom.
 Designed for those seeking teacher certification.
 Prerequisite: Completion of the general education requirement in composition.
-In order to enroll in EDU 3303 a GPA of 3.00 is required.
+In order to enroll in EDU 3303 the student must have a 3.0 GPA in EDU coursework.

-ESL/ENG 3363.
-History of the English Language - 3 hours (Spring, even years)
+ESL/ENG 3363 History of the English Language - 3 hours (Spring, even years)